 I soaked the area in vinegar and let it sit for 5 to 10 minutes.
 I then wiped off the area and scrubbed on the grout lines a little with a scrub sponge.

-More Natural Cleaning Ideas
+Love Cleaning With Vinegar?
+Here Are More Natural Cleaning Ideas

-For more cleaning and organizing printables see our list of over 50 free cleaning and organizing printables.
+For more cleaning and organizing printables, see our list of over 50 free cleaning and organizing printables.

-NEW!!
 Now you can print the complete guide to natural cleaning and keep it as a handy reference around your home.
 There are 225 ideas for using vinegar, cream of tartar, lemons, hydrogen peroxide, steam, baking soda, corn starch, salt, and rubbing alcohol to clean!

-have had many requests for a printable version of my cleaning series and thought this is the perfect time to release this series!
+have had many requests for a printable version of my cleaning series and this is the perfect time to release this series!

 Looking for more genius hacks like cleaning with vinegar?
 Click here to see great genius ideas for your home!
-You can also watch the video below for hacks using vinegar and baking soda that you do not want to miss!
+You can also watch the video below for hacks using vinegar and baking soda that you do NOT want to miss!

 Want to see my favorite cleaning supplies and products?

 I have gathered all of the products I love using around my home into one great section of my Amazon storefront.
 You can click here to shop!
-If you are looking for just about anything to clean your home, I probably have an option that you will love!
+If you’re looking for just about anything to clean your home, I probably have an option that you will love!